 South Dakota: Sioux Falls, SF Housing and Redevelopment Commission: They would like ongoing clarifications of mandated forms for client files, especially for supportive service only clients.
-Also continued clarifications of HOPWA policies coming from the federal level.
+Also continued clarifications of HOPWA policies and data collection coming from the federal level.